google/zetasql/docs/differential-privacy.md

 unspecified, then there is no limit to the number of groups that each user can contribute to.

-If `kappa` is unset, the language cannot guarantee that the results will be differentially private.
+If `kappa` is unset, the language can't guarantee that the results will be differentially private.
 We recommend kappa to be set.
 Without `kappa` the results may still be differentially private if certain preconditions are met.
-For example, if you know that the anonymization ID column in a table or view is unique in the `FROM` clause, the user cannot contribute to more than one group and therefore the results will be the same regardless of whether `kappa` is set.
+For example, if you know that the privacy unit ID column in a table or view is unique in the `FROM` clause, the user can't contribute to more than one group and therefore the results will be the same regardless of whether `kappa` is set.

 Tip: We recommend that engines require kappa to be set.

 ## Rules for producing a valid query

-The following rules must be met for the anonymized query to be valid.
+The following rules must be met for the differentially private query to be valid.

-###  Anonymization-enabled table expressions
+###  Differentially private table expressions
 <a id="anon_expression"></a>

-An anonymization-enabled table expression is a table expression that produces a column that has been identified as an anonymization ID.
-If a query contains an anonymization clause, it must also contain at least one anonymization-enabled table expression in the `FROM` clause.
+A differentially private table expression is a table expression that produces a column that has been identified as a privacy unit ID.
+If a query contains a differential privacy clause, it must also contain at least one differentially private table expression in the `FROM` clause.

 ### FROM clause rules
 <a id="anon_from"></a>

-The `FROM` clause must have at least one `from_item` that represents an [anonymization-enabled table expression][anon-expression].
-Not all table expressions in the `FROM` clause need to be anonymization-enabled table expressions.
+The `FROM` clause must have at least one `from_item` that represents a [differentially private table expression][anon-expression].
+Not all table expressions in the `FROM` clause need to be differentially private table expressions.

-If a `FROM` subquery contains an anonymization-enabled table expression, the subquery must produce an anonymization ID column in its output or an error is returned.
+If a `FROM` subquery contains a differentially private table expression, the subquery must produce a privacy unit ID column in its output or an error is returned.

-If the `FROM` clause contains multiple anonymization-enabled table expressions, then all joins between those relations must include the anonymization ID column name in the join predicate or an error is returned.
-Cross joins are disallowed between two anonymization-enabled table expressions, since they are not joined on the anonymization ID column.
+If the `FROM` clause contains multiple differentially private table expressions, then all joins between those relations must include the privacy unit ID column name in the join predicate or an error is returned.
+Cross joins are disallowed between two differentially private table expressions, since they are not joined on the privacy unit ID column.

 ### Aggregate function rules
 <a id="anon_aggregate_functions"></a>

-An anonymization query cannot contain non-anonymized aggregate functions.
+A differentially private query can only contain [differentially private aggregate functions][anonymization-functions];
-Only [anonymization aggregate functions][anonymization-functions] can be used.
+other types of functions can't be used.

-## Performance implications of anonymization
+## Performance implications of differential privacy

-Performance of similar anonymized and non-anonymized queries cannot be expected to be equivalent.
+Performance of similar differentially private and non-differentially private queries can't be expected to be equivalent.
 For example, the performance profiles of the following two queries are not the same:

 ```sql